 I first read this book in my mid-20s and it made a huge impression.
 A woman, in conversation with her best friend, looks back on the three men she's loved and reflects on how they helped her decide the kind of life she wanted.
 What struck me most, apart from the beauty of the prose, is the fact that this book is not written in any way for the white gaze.
 Hurston creates a truthful, self-contained world of black people with complex interior worlds.

-Joe Mcaweaney, Copywriter: ‘Kill Your Friends’ by John Niven
+Joe Mcaweaney, Senior Content Writer: ‘Kill Your Friends’ by John Niven

 I don’t think I ever appreciated how funny a book could be until I read this novel by John Niven.
 I even considered not reading it on public transport as I was laughing out loud too much.
 It’s crass and rude, but brilliantly written and – despite being 20 years old – perfectly satirises everything that is wrong with society today.
 It is rare to find a character who is so unpleasant, but equally intriguing.